sangyetenphel/covid-19-tracker/README.md

 2. cd into the folder where there is a manage.py file in it.
 Run `python manage.py runserver` to open the app in your local browser.

-Alternatively you can visit this site for a lite version of the same app but with a smaller dataset for demo. https://covidtrackerhollywood.herokuapp.com/
+Alternatively, you can visit this site for a lite version of the same app but with a smaller dataset for demo. https://covidtrackerhollywood.herokuapp.com/